 Traumatic brain injury is typically the result of a violent blow or jolt to the head or body—a very common occurrence in a car accident.

 TBI isn’t just a single type of injury.
 It’s in fact a category of injury that includes a number of specific types of damages to the brain.
 The particular type of traumatic brain injury could determine the symptoms the patient experiences and his or her prognosis for recovery.

 After a brain injury in an automobile accident, a victim may have grounds to file a personal injury claim against one or more at-fault parties.
-To do this, car accident victims should consult an experienced Michigan auto accident attorney, like Buchanan Firm.
+To do this, car accident victims should consult an experienced Grand Rapids car accident attorney, like Buchanan Firm.